What it's Like Working as a Ski Instructor: An Interview

 Photo Credits: Glade Optics

-[After a morning lesson] at our ski school [we] also eat lunch with the kids... so you don't really get a break.
+[After a morning lesson] at our ski school [we] also eat lunch with the kids, so you don't really get a break.
 [Then there are afternoon lessons.]
 At the end of the day it's putting boots away, putting skis away, cleaning up the lunch room... there are tons of things to do.

-Technically I think I was scheduled for 5 days...
-I usually worked 6 as a supervisor.
+Technically I think I was scheduled for 5 days but I usually worked 6 as a supervisor.
 A lot of our instructors are part time.
 Going into the season we hired maybe 70 full time instructors and the other 50 were part time... and you are really 'seasonal' full time so you are not guaranteed 40 hours.

-Q: How do instructors get assigned lessons?
+Q: How do ski instructors get assigned lessons?

+A: We had a private booking system for private lessons.
+For those, you get a higher pay rate and people can request a specific instructor.
 The other lessons we had were daily lessons.
 We offered half day or full day lessons.
-We would maybe have advanced registrations... and we accepted walk ins.
-We would schedule more instructors than we had lessons, and we assigned kids to the instructors... and would send the instructors out with kids in groups [based on skill level].
+We would maybe have advanced registrations and we accepted walk ins.
+We assigned kids to the instructors and would send the instructors out with kids in groups [based on skill level].
 We tried to stick to 6 or less for one lesson, but in the past they have had up to 20-30.
 Those are pretty small class numbers, at bigger resorts it can be way bigger than that.

 A: At [some resorts], you could apply to be a children's or adult's instructor.
 If you are a new instructor, you will most likely end up working with kids.
 The experienced instructor will get the adults.
 We have had instructors who have [worked] with both.